Medical Debt Collection in Wisconsin | MSB

 What is the statute of limitations for medical debt in Wisconsin?

-Six years for written or open-account debts; a partial payment or new promise restarts the six-year clock—critical in Wisconsin medical debt collection planning.
+Six years for written or open-account debts; a partial payment or new promise restarts the six-year clock.

 Can medical debt affect my credit score in Wisconsin?

-Yes—medical tradelines may still appear.
-MSB suppresses reporting on request and will adjust when federal rules change, protecting patients during Wisconsin medical debt collection.
+Yes—medical tradelines may appear.
+MSB suppresses reporting on request and will adjust when federal rules change.

 How does medical debt collection differ from other debt?

-Wisconsin medical debt collection must meet HIPAA, state licensing, WCA rules, surprise-billing arbitration holds, charity-care screening, and the six-year statute, tougher than standard consumer debt.
+Wisconsin medical debt collection must comply with HIPAA, state licensing, WCA rules, surprise-billing arbitration holds, charity-care screening, and the six-year statute.

 What should I do if I receive a medical debt collection notice?

-Review the itemized bill, compare charges with your Explanation of Benefits, and contact MSB within 30 days to dispute or arrange a payment plan—your first step in resolving Wisconsin medical debt collection issues.
+Review the itemized bill, compare charges with your EOB, and contact MSB within 30 days to dispute or arrange a payment plan.